Fabric Code: tpr484

 Slide Site Possible OriginCal.
 QuartzFeldspar Pyroxene Amphibole Opaques OlivineBiotite Muscovite Epidote Garnet/ Spinel Ig./Met.
 Rocks Sed.
 Rocks Grog Lithics

-IL_1_55 Sio (Png) Sio 0 4 4 1 0 3 0 0 0 0 0 1 0 0 plutonite
+IL_1_55 Sio (Png) Madang 0 4 4 1 0 3 0 0 0 0 0 1 0 0 plutonite

 IL_1_55

-Sherd 22/1 from Sio (PNG).
+Sherd 22/2 from Sio (PNG).
 Slide IL_1_55 from I Lilley. x4 Magnification PPL (left) XPL (right).
 Scale bar: 0.5mm.
-High resolution image in VIMIPO.
+High resolution image (user: Guest pwd: Guest) or full slide in VIMIPO.
 Imaged by K. Hardy and M. Leclerc, ANU.

-Sio style.
+Madang style.
+Paddle impressed.
 CAUTION: Section less than 30microns.
 Pyroxene grains (10%) range in size from 0.1 up to 0.7 mm in length.
 Quartz and feldspar grains (<10%) range from less than 0.1 up to 0.2 mm in length.
 There are some hypocrystalline volcanic rock fragments which contain large pyroxene crystals set in a ground mass of smaller pyroxene crystals, plagioclase, opaques and altered glass.
 The sherd also contains trace amounts of iron oxide and carbonate shell fragments.

 References: